Wine Reviews

 Isabella 2016 Bobal, Ribera del Jucar

-Bobal has always been used locally as a blending grape, but over the past decade it’s becoming more common to offer it as a single-varietal wine.
-This particular bottle is a great introduction to the grape.
-The price can’t be beat, and it’s super gulp-able.
-Soft tannins and medium bodied, this is a gulp-able wine with plenty of vanilla-spice and big red fruit.
+Bobal has always been used locally as a blending grape, but over the past decade, it’s become more common to offer it as a single-varietal wine.
+This particular bottle is an excellent introduction to the grape.
+The price cannot be beaten, and it’s super gullible.
+With soft tannins and a medium body, this is a gulp-able wine with plenty of vanilla spice and big red fruit.
 It’s a crowd-pleaser, to be sure.

 Wine Rating: 89 Points